"The basics are important in both kendo and writing" - An interview with novelist Keiya Iwai

 -What do you find rewarding about actually being a novelist?

-Iwai: "I'm the type of person who became a novelist because I love writing novels, so I think it's a wonderful job to be able to earn money by writing novels.
+Iwai"I'm the type of person who became a novelist because I love writing novels, so I think it's a really wonderful job where you can get paid for writing novels.
 I write novels every day."

 -We love kendo and work in the kendo industry, and it's really fun every day.